execRooted/root-editor/README.md

-# Root-Editor
+# root-editor

-A powerful, terminal-based text editor written in C using ncurses.
+A terminal-based text editor written in C using ncurses.
 Designed for efficient text editing with a focus on reliability and user experience.

 ## Features